jmb6/ugoira-convert/readme.md

 		}
 	}

-When `ugconv::convert` returns, the ID/URL, meta, and zip parameters are cleared.
+When `ugconv::context::convert` returns, the ID/URL, meta, and zip parameters are cleared.

 For further usage, read the public definitions, functions, and methods in `ugconv.hpp`.